 14 of 14

 Add Dangles to Spiral Headpins

 These earrings have pearl beads on 22g brass wire spiral headpins.
-At the base of the spiral headpin, I've added hematite dangles attached with wire wrap loops.
+At the base of the spiral headpin, hematite dangles have been attached with wire wrap loops.
 The dangles are on handmade paddle headpins.